 Phantasialand – Brühl, Germany

 Phantasialand is the most visited theme park in Brühl, Germany.
 The park is filled with exciting entertainment experiences and attractions including Taron and FLY.
-Young or old, you are guaranteed to not be bored here and your visit is going to last a day.
+Young or old, you are guaranteed to enjoy every minute of your day!

 During winter the park becomes Winterraum – where millions of lights, magical winter spectacles, and Glühweiner are able to be enjoyed.